mkjiang/rpi-jupyter/README.md

 # rpi-jupyter
 Jupyter Notebook Server on Raspberry Pi

 To have your own Jupyter Notebook Server running 24/7 on Raspberry Pi.
-If connected to your router, with port forwarding and DDNS set up, you can carry out your Data Science tasks on the move, for free.
+If connected to your router, with port forwarding and DDNS set up, you can carry out your Data Science tasks on the move.

 Despite the fact that we adore Raspberry Pi and it is becoming more and more powerful, it is not intended to run large cpu intensive tasks.
 It will be slow and the best model only offers 1G of RAM.
 For larger datasets, you either need to use incremental machine learning algorithms or build a cluster and run Spark on it.
 I am currently working on the latter which would be interesting.